-HOMILY FOR THE 24TH SUNDAY IN ORDINARY TIME
+HOMILY FOR THE 2ND SUNDAY OF ADVENT

 MAY GOD BLESS YOU AND ALL THAT YOU DO THIS WEEK